Client

 rpc Prove(ProveRequest) returns (ProveResponse); // Generates a proof using the provided parameters

-rpc ProveNosha256(ProveNosha256Request) returns (ProveNosha256Response); // Generates a proof using Nosha256 input data
+rpc ProveNosha256(ProveNosha256Request) returns (ProveNosha256Response); // Processes the input without SHA256 and returns a proof

 rpc Ping(Empty) returns (Empty); // Ping for health check or to keep the connection alive